-The use of any electronic cigarette in every form (including vaping) is discouraged and may be grounds for dismissal.
+The use of any electronic cigarette in every form (including vaping) and at any time is discouraged and may be grounds for dismissal.
 The use of electronic cigarettes by students (including vaping) are prohibited on the campus, buses, and in all school activities.
 No electronic cigarettes or vaping materials are to be in the possession of students at school or at any school activity.